 “Paris is always a good idea.” – Audrey Hepburn

-“When good Americans die, they go to Paris.” – Oscar Wilde
+“When good Americans die, they go to Paris.” – Oscar Wild

 If you only see one French Cathedral on your visit to the Northern countryside of France, it should be Cathedrale de Notre-Dame of Reims.
 The grand façade is quite stunning and unique.
 Staring up at the hundreds of statues on the cathedral’s West front, I can see the city’s emblem, a 13th-century figure known as L’Ange au Sourire.
 She stands there tall and smiles down at me.